eriktarelkin/IDS-project/README.md

 It's reccomended to run the .py files in pycharm, since the project interpreter is already configured and a part of the project.

-LR.py contains a Linear Regression algorithm. predict2.py contains a RandomForestRegressor.
+LR.py contains a Linear Regression algorithm.

+predict2.py contains a RandomForestRegressor.

+predict2019amdstock.py contains the code for the predictions of AMD's 2019 stock.

+The repository has the history of three stocks (in .txt file format): AMD, Microsoft and Apple.

 Linear Regression produced better results than RandomForestRegressor.(Below on the pictures the problem can be seen with RandomForest)